looker-open-source/embed-sdk/README.md

 let lookerSession

 // A very simple cache for storing embed sessions.
 In a real life application the
-// embed session should be stored with the applications users session. const embedSessions = {}
+// embed session should be associated with the embedding application user's session. const embedSessions = {}

 // Simple function to acquire a looker session and then acquire an embed